The Employment Law Review: Japan

 When employing foreign workers, an employer is not required to provide the worker with relevant documents (e.g., working rules and an employment agreement) in a language that he or she understands.
 However, to avoid conflicts, it is appropriate to explain key working conditions in a language comprehensible to foreign workers so that they can understand the terms and conditions of their employment contracts.
 Furthermore, an employer should display warning letters and health and safety rules in the workplace, both written in languages employees understand.
-If an industrial accident happens under a situation where there is no such display at a workplace, the situation will be regarded as evidence that an employer has not complied with its duties of safety and of safety education.
+If an industrial accident happens in a situation where there is no such display at a workplace, the circumstances will be regarded as evidence that an employer has not complied with its duties of safety and of safety education.

 There is no definition of 'employee representation' under Japanese law.
-However, in certain situations, the LSA requires that an employer hear an opinion of or enter into a labour management agreement with either a labour union organised by a majority of the employees at a workplace (where such a union exists) or a person representing the majority of the employees at a workplace (where a union does not exist).
-While, in practice, the union or representative is referred to as an employee representative, this is very different from the works councils established and regulated in many European countries.
+However, in certain situations, the LSA requires that an employer hear an opinion of or enter into a labour management agreement with either a labour union organised by a majority of the employees at a workplace (where a union exists) or a person representing the majority of the employees at a workplace (where a union does not exist).
+Although, in practice, the union or representative is referred to as an employee representative, this is very different from the works councils established and regulated in many European countries.
 When the employees at a workplace select a person to represent them, the person must be selected through a democratic process.
 Further, the employees cannot select a person in management as their representative.
-The employee representative is an ad hoc representative, so, in general, there is no term for the representative.
+The employee representative is an ad hoc representative, so, in general, there is no term of service for the representative.

-On the other hand, where an employer enters into a collective agreement concerning working conditions, a labour union will be party to that agreement.
+However, when an employer enters into a collective agreement concerning working conditions, a labour union will be party to that agreement.
 The Constitution of Japan guarantees workers' right to organise, and to bargain and act collectively, so a labour union must remain independent from an employer.
 In contrast to the United States and Europe, corporate unions are more popular than industry unions in Japan.
 Once a collective agreement is executed, any employment agreement that does not meet working conditions under the collective agreement will be void and replaced with the collective agreement.
 In a case of collective bargaining, an employer must negotiate in good faith with a labour union.

 i Requirements for registration